kylehwelch/Product-Inventory-Lab/instructions/section-01.md

 Inside the *Project* tab, located in top right of IDE

 The **src** package is where we will put most of our files.
-Inside you will find a **main** and a **test** package.
+Inside you will find a **Main** and a **test** package.

-* **main** - This is where the main application code is located
+* **Main** - This is where the Main application code is located
 * **test** - This is where test classes are located

 And inside both packages you will find a **java** folder.
 It is inside these "java" folders you will put you work.
-We also want to keep the folder structures between "main" and "test" packages the same.
+We also want to keep the folder structures between "Main" and "test" packages the same.
 Let look at what this means.

-Lets create two packages inside main->java and lets call them "models" and "services"
+Lets create two packages inside Main->java and lets call them "models" and "services"

 Many times developers will call the classes that represent and object as a "model".
 This package will contain the different products that are going to be inventoried.

 ```
-main
+Main
 ├── java
 │   ├── models
 │   └── services
 └── resources
 ```

-As was stated earlier the "test" and "main" packages need to mirror each outher.
+As was stated earlier the "test" and "Main" packages need to mirror each outher.
 So lets create "models" and "services" packages inside the test->java package.

 The final package structure should look like the following.

 ```
-├── main
+├── Main
 │   ├── java
 │   │   ├── models
 │   │   └── services